YuanHWang/YuanHWang.github.io/_pages/cv.md

 Working (Research) Experiences
 ======
+* Aug, 2022 - May, 2023: Outreach Assistant
+  * The University of Arizona, Hydrology and Atmospheric Science
+  * Instrutor: *Dr. Thomas Mexiner*

 * Jan, 2022 - May, 2022: Arizona Roots for Resilience (R4R) 2022 Spring Cohorts
   * Arizona Institutes for Resilience (AIR), University of Arizona Data Science Institute (DSI)
   * Duties included: Train to Use Open Science and Computational Infrastructure